 The school also has a Student Council and hosts a chapter of the National Honor Society.

-HSLECJ competes interscholastically in soccer and cheerleading, both of which are offered for girls and boys.
+HSLJ competes interscholastically in soccer and cheerleading, both of which are offered for girls and boys.

 The school’s PSTA coordinates fundraisers and parent volunteering.
 In order to volunteer through the PSTA, parents must first undergo training through HISD’s VIPS (Volunteers in Public Schools) program.